 As Sr. Manager of Studio Operations with Warner Music Group, I direct and perform audio engineering services for WMG-owned and distributed labels.
 I've contributed to projects resulting in 20+ Grammy Awards, 50+ Dove Awards, 90+ No. 1 singles/albums, and 285+ RIAA certified Gold, Platinum or Multi-Platinum singles/albums over 25+ years.

-I also frequently collaborate with artists and clients as an independent contractor - producing, mixing, mastering, and providing consulting services.
+I enjoy developing, equipping and helping demystify the music industry for newcomers.
+Beyond my duties with WMG, I also collaborate with artists and clients as an independent.
 No job is too big or too small to be thoughtfully considered, so don't hesitate to reach out.
 If I'm not the right fit for it, I'll tell you up front.
-For me, the relationship is key...if you're cool, honest and respectful, I will be too, and we'll get things right...your music, your vocal chain, your salsa recipe, your soul, whatever the need might be.
+For me, relationship is key...if you're cool, honest and respectful, I will be too, and we'll get things right...the music, the vocal chain, the salsa recipe, the soul, whatever the need might be.

 Audio portfolio on Spotify: spoti.fi/2Z6PxYS